dasayan05/dasayan05.github.io/_posts/blog-tut/2018-11-25-intermediate-python-tutorial.md

 See, it is basically the same code, just wrapped in a function (*that's important*).
 The other difference is to use `yield i` instead of `print(i)`.
 It is to *offload* the usage of the generated elements to the caller/client who requested the generation. `yield i` basically does two things - it returns it's argument (i.e. the value of `i` in this case) and halts the execution at that `yield` statement.

 Although it looks like a normal function, but the invocation of generators is a little different.
-Using the `yield` keyword *anywhere* inside a function makes it a Generator.
+Using the `yield` keyword *anywhere* inside a function automatically makes it a Generator.
 Calling the function with proper arguments will return a `Generator object`

 ~~~python
 >>> g = generator(10)